pjtunstall/0-shell/README.md

 - redirection
 - environment variables

-I'm partway through the optional extra project [job-control](https://github.com/01-edu/public/tree/master/subjects/0-shell/job-control):
+I've also done the optional extra project [job-control](https://github.com/01-edu/public/tree/master/subjects/0-shell/job-control):

-- Ctrl+C to terminate a child process and return to the 'shell'
+- Ctrl+C: terminate a child process and return to the 'shell'
-- Ctrl+Z to pause a child process and return to the 'shell'
+- Ctrl+Z: pause a child process and return to the 'shell'
+- jobs: list background processes
-- fg (foreground) to restart a paused child process
+- fg: restart a paused child process in the foreground
+- bg: restart one or more child processes in the background
+- kill: terminate a process

+As in a traditional Unix shell, the arguments to `fg` and `bg` are job ids (1, 2, ...) while `kill` expects a system-wide PID (process ID), such as `1881893`.<sup id="ref-f3">[3](#f3)</sup>

 ## Audit